Old Town is San Diego’s vibrant, historic center.

 The quotes are intentional, as who decides when an area is “born,” anyway?

-Old Town today is a blend of pueblo architecture, Mexican cuisine (and margaritas as big as your head), and cultural activity in a city that struggles with its own identity at times.
+Old Town today is a blend of Pueblo architecture, Mexican cuisine, and cultural activity in a city that struggles with its own identity at times.

-It’s important, it’s delicious, and deserving of at least a day on any San Diego itinerary.
-Here is a guide to all the things to do in Old Town, San Diego.
+Old Town is important, delicious, and deserving of at least a day on any San Diego itinerary.
+Better yet, leave the beaches for a bit and spend a weekend exploring all the best things to do in Old Town San Diego.

-1. Old Town isn’t only important to local history.
-As I mentioned already with some snark, it’s recognized as the birthplace of California.
+I know I’ve mentioned it already, albeit with some snark, but Old Town is recognized as the birthplace of California.

 Back in 1769, Father Junipero Serra established the first of a series of what would eventually be 21 missions across the state, creating the first permanent Spanish settlement in California.